 The Pittsford Police department is a fully functional law enforcement agency which is located in the rear of the town office building.
-The department consists of one full-time and five part-time law enforcement officers, and one police K-9.
+The department consists of one full-time and four part-time law enforcement officers.

 In May, 2011 we officially became a Police Department per the standards of the FBI and State of Vermont.
 Prior to this, we were a fully functional law enforcement Constabulary’s Office.
 This change was made to better address Pittsford’s need for law enforcement coverage and to be eligible for state and federal funding.
 With your help and the help of our Town officials, we strive to make the “Sunshine Village” a safer place.